Thairo Estrada Preview, Player Props: Giants vs. Padres

 Thairo Estrada At The Plate

-- Looking at the 91 games he has played this year, he's homered in nine of them (9.9%), and in 2.4% of his trips to the plate.
+- Looking at the 92 games he has played this year, he's hit a long ball in nine of them (9.8%), and in 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.